 Your home may be repossessed if you do not keep up repayments on a mortgage or any other debt secured on it.
 Some buy to let mortgages are not regulated by the Financial Conduct Authority.

-Bower Mortgages provides impartial whole of market advice with an award winning customer service experience.
+Bower Home Finance provides impartial whole of market advice with an award winning customer service experience.
 There will be a fee for mortgage advice.
-The precise amount will depend upon your circumstances but a typical fee will be £595 on completion of the mortgage.
+The precise amount will depend upon your circumstances but a typical fee of £695 will be payable on the application of the mortgage.

 Speak to one of our dedicated customer specialists or arrange your free, initial no-obligation quote by calling us on freephone 0800 411 8668.